The Farewell // A Tear Jerker (But Great For Learning Chinese)

 The Farewell Review – Introduction

-The Chinese title of the film is 别告诉她 (bié gàosù tā) which literally means don’t tell her.
+The Chinese title is 别告诉她 (bié gàosù tā) which literally means don’t tell her.

 They decide not to tell her and instead organise a family gathering so that they can say goodbye.